Activity Title: Post Office play

 Intent: This activity helps build children's early literacy and social skills, and it also encourages them to explore community roles, particularly those they like, by imitating the way they talk, walk, or laugh.
 Also, engaging in post office play, the children are practicing writing, sorting, and calculating, which supports their cognitive development and communication skills.

 One essential skill is perspective-taking, whereby children understand and consider the needs and roles of others, such as those of a customer, mail carrier, and letter recipient.
-(Dietze, B., & Kashin, D. (2016 pg.26).
+(Dietze, B., & Kashin, D., 2016, p.
+26).

 One domain and skills indicator: